Monroe conservation district

 Andrew Karpenko – Member

-Board Meeting Schedule: The second Tuesday of each month.
+Board Meeting Schedule: The second Tuesday of each month at 7pm.
 To be held at the Monroe Conservation District office.
-November – March meeting are at 6:00 pm and April – October meetings are at 7:00 pm.

 Our Mission & Approach